 2010s—A Focus on Sustainability

-The grand opening of the 1,700-seat LEED-Certified Valley Performing Arts Center (VPAC), held on January 29, 2011, was attended by celebrities, city and county leaders, alumni and the local community.
+The grand opening for the 1,700-seat LEED-Certified Valley Performing Arts Center (VPAC), held on January 29, 2011, was attended by celebrities, city and county leaders, alumni and the local community.
 The debut concert incorporated a variety of genres, reflecting the VPAC’s diverse performance program aimed at students, alumni and the greater Los Angeles area.
 In July 2017, the VPAC was renamed the Younes and Soraya Nazarian Center for the Performing Arts (“The Soraya”) in recognition of a $17-million gift from the Y&S Nazarian Family Foundation.
-This historic gift is the CSU’s largest single gift to support the arts and one of the largest in Los Angeles arts history.
+This historic gift is the CSU’s largest single gift to the arts and one of the largest in Los Angeles arts history.

 In 2012, CSUN welcomed Dr. Dianne Harrison as the fifth and current president of the University.
 That same year, three major additions were made to the University Student Union: the Veterans Resource Center, the Pride Center, and the LEED-Certified Student Recreation Center (SRC), the last of which replaced the Fitness Centre.
 The SRC has received several awards for environmental design, including the 2013 American Institute of Architects (AIA) Education Facility Design Award for balancing function, form and sustainability.